- Abundance Mentality

 The costs of over-thinking can be high

-Too much thinking eventually makes it very difficult to take decisions.
+Over-thinking eventually makes it very difficult to take decisions.
 Too much thinking gets in the way of taking action.
 Too much thinking can take the heart out of relationships.
 Even just normal everyday interactions with other people, work colleagues or friends or family, can become a minefield of uncertainty and ill-feeling if too much worrying, dissecting and analysis goes on unchecked.

 How do you go about 'changing your mind'?